astabUni/TopicExtraction/dataRetrieval/README.md

 For example:
 > python wikiextractor\WikiExtractor.py output\Computer_hardware-d5\Computer_hardware_articles-d5.xml.bz2 -o output/Computer_hardware-d5 -b 5G --json

+To continue with step 2 (topicExtraction) move the generated files from dataRetrieval/output to TopicExtraction\topicExtraction\src\main\resources\in

 Hint:
 Extracting articles from the full wikimedia article dump takes a while.
 If you want to extract articles for the same category but limited to a smaller MAXDEPTH faster it is possible